 Now that you’ve taken some time to identify what isn’t working for you during the holidays, let’s focus on what you want your holiday season to look like.

 This will also be personal and unique to you.
-But the idea is to identify what your priorities are during the holidays, so when you are working to create a simpler Christmas, you can keep your priorities first and foremost.
+But the idea is to identify what your priorities are during the holidays so that when you are working to create a simpler Christmas, you can keep your priorities first and foremost.

 Knowing your priorities will become your “why” to guide your decisions about simplifying the holiday season and creating a simpler Christmas.

-Being clear about your priorities for the holidays will make it easier to prioritize what is most important to you, then planning your holiday season around those things.
+Being clear about your priorities for the holidays will make it easier to prioritize what is most important to you.
+Then you can plan your holiday season around those things.

 3. Start planning early for a simpler Christmas